 From a quantitative perspective, the space that the accommodating policies provide can be approximate by two means.
 One way was already discussed regarding debt management above.
 The second one would consider historical inflation rates in the country and, based on that, define if there is some room for loosen the monetary policy and increase inflation targets.

+Chapter 4.
 Feasibility analysis of fiscal space options

 The final part of the fiscal space assessment prepares a feasibility analysis in four core dimensions that are legal, political, institutional and economic implications.
 The political dimension analyzes the level of support that a determined option may have among the different social and political groups including Government, employers, workers, potential beneficiary groups and similar instances.
 In other words, this exercise aims at analyzing the existence of support from the different socioeconomic groups with direct or indirect interference in the dynamics of the respective alternative, either as a beneficiary or financier.